 In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-As described in the "Basis for Qualified Opinion" section above, we were unable to obtain sufficient appropriate evidence in relation to the Sales Transactions.
-Accordingly, we are unable to conclude whether or not the other information is materially misstated with respect to this matter.
+We have nothing to report in this regard.